gridonic/sass/README.md

 # Sass foundation

 This repository represents our starting point for creating CSS styles.
-Also comes with [Aigis] for generating a styleguide.
+It also comes with [Aigis] and [SassDoc] for generating a styleguide and a code documentation.

 Uses the following libraries by default: